markjosephcampbell/Time_Series_A_Yen_for_the_Future/README.md

 **Analysis:**

-1. Data Preparation - prepared the data, creates returns and lagged returns, then split the data into training and testing sets.
+1. Data Preparation - prepared the data, created returns and lagged returns, then split the data into training and testing sets.
 2. Fit a Linear Regression Model to the data.
 3. Made predictions using the testing data.
 4. Evaluated out-of-sample performance - data the model has not seen before aka Testing Data.